 - arteriolar medial hypertrophy

-- intimal proliferation and fibrosis, and eventual
+- intimal proliferation and fibrosis

 Concurrently, and in response to increased vascular resistance in the pulmonary vascular bed, the right ventricle hypertrophies, to generate ever increasing pressures.
 Eventually, a critical balance is reached at which point the pressures generated on the right are higher than those on the left, and the shunt reverses, with de-oxygenated blood passing into the systemic circulation and resulting in cyanosis.